soda-labo/soda-labo.github.io/_pages/openings.md

 # Open positions

-**Note: We are currently looking for Ph.D. students in Computer Science or Information Systems.**
+**Note: We are currently looking for Ph.D. students in Computer Science or Informatics.**

 In Soda Lab, you will have a chance to study interesting problems in computational social science and social computing.